qiyanjun/books2read/_posts/2018-12-16-HardThings.md

 ---
 layout: post
-title: The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers
+title: The Hard Thing About Hard Things- Building a Business When There Are No Easy Answers
 tags:
 - Critical-Thinking
 - Career-guides
 ---

-Book title:

 - [URL](https://www.amazon.com/dp/B00DQ845EA/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)